 A grand tour of Scotland’s Northern and Western Highlands and islands.

-£1655 per person for March & November, £1675 per person for April & October, £1825 per person for May, June, July and September, and £1895 per person for August.
+£2245 per person for March & November, £2325 per person for April & October and £2425 per person for May to September.

 Do note that, as with all our holidays, we would be delighted to amend or adapt this itinerary to suit your personal preferences.

-All our holidays include a map of Scotland with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.
+Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.